pianomansam/serverless-offline-stepfunctions-plugin/README.md

 ### [serverless-step-functions-local](https://github.com/codetheweb/serverless-step-functions-local#readme)
 This plugin downloads and wraps AWS's [Step Functions Local](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) and creates state machines for each stepFunctions entry.
 It's the closest to this plugin in terms of functionality.
-But the one main distinction is that is manages your Step Functions emulator for you, which also means you have to use its emulator.

-This plugin defers that decision and control, so you are free to use whatever emulator you wish.
+But the one main distinction is that it manages your Step Functions emulator for you, which also means you have to use its emulator.
+On the contrary, serverless-offline-stepfunctions defers that decision and control, so you are free to use whatever emulator you wish.